 One of the biggest objections I hear from companies when it comes to content marketing and their decision to invest in it (or not invest in it) is cost.
 A lot of companies believe that content marketing costs big bucks.

-I can completely understand that when we have brands like Nestle reportedly spending $127,500 a day on Facebook posts alone,and posts like this stating that even the most basic content strategies (bearing in mind this is only the strategy – not the cost of actually producing the content) will cost around $5,000, with more comprehensive strategies running to $50,000 or more.
+I can completely understand that when we have brands like Nestle reportedly spending $127,500 a day on Facebook posts alone.
+And others stating that even the most basic content strategies (bearing in mind this is only the strategy – not the cost of actually producing the content) will cost around $25,000, with more comprehensive strategies running to $50,000 or more.

-This sort of “information” makes me sad, because while it is by all means possible to spend tens of thousands (or even hundreds of thousands) of dollars a month on content marketing, you really don’t have to.
+This makes me sad, because while it is by all means possible to spend tens of thousands (or even hundreds of thousands) of dollars a month on content marketing, you really don’t have to.
 That’s why our highest content marketing package is only $8,000.
 And our starter package is just $2,500.
 That includes the strategy, content and reporting!

 If you know what you’re doing – what works and how to spend your money wisely – you can create effective content on a shoestring budget.